mrachuta/pyrat_client/README.md

 * [Thanks](#thanks)

 ## General info
-During business trip, IT-Helpdesk (from my company) helped me to install some software on my business laptop (I have no admin permissions).
+During business trip, IT-Helpdesk (from company that I am working for) helped me to install some software on my business laptop (I have no admin privleges).
 I wondered, how this is possible, that they still can connect to my PC, even if I was behind two NAT's.
 The port 80 was the key.